Get Your Teen Weekly Newsletter in your inbox! Sign Up

 But this is the world our daughters live in.
 A world where voices from peers, social media, and the entertainment industry tell them lies about who and what they are.
 Which is why our voice as parents needs to be louder and more persistent, overriding those lies with truth.

-I’ve raised one daughter to young adulthood and am steering another in that direction, and based on that experience, here’s what I think all teen girls need to hear:
+I’ve raised one daughter to young adulthood and am steering another in that direction, and based on that experience, here’s some life advice I think all teen girls need to hear:

 1. You are valuable.